 If I am from Chicago, can I live at home to reduce the program fee?

 No, this is not possible.

 How much is the program fee?

-The program fee for the 2013 SBSP will be $6,300.
-This cost includes class instruction, course materials, transportation to and from program events, departmental presentations, company visits, social events, meals, and housing.
+The program fee for the 2017 SBSP was $6,300, and the cost of the 2018 program will be available soon.
+This cost included class instruction, course materials, transportation to and from program events, departmental presentations, company visits, cultural events, some meals, and housing.